 The Dweller on the Threshold

 Saturn or Set has many forms.
 His nature is something of a paradox.
 The 14th Tarot Atu for the month of Sagittarius traditionally depicts an Angel, while the Atu for Capricorn and the solstice depicts a Devil.
-This Angel and Devil are two sides of one coin, a dual expression of the soul and Holy Guardian Angel.
+This Angel and Devil are two sides of one coin, a dual expression of the soul.
 The trickster, the shapeshifter, the adversary, the opposer, the shadow, the stranger, the ‘other’ are all names for Set, Saturn or the Devil, whose role in initiation is so central that sometimes he is termed as simply, the Lord of Initiation.
 Another epithet is the Dweller on the Threshold.

 While it is true that aspirants are tested by what is poetically termed the Lord of Initiation, Probationers do not swear any oath or obligation that would incur a trial by fire.
 Nonetheless, as soon as a foot is placed on the path, the Dweller on the Threshold will appear.
 The shape or form of this Devil is unique to each individual.
 While this deters many from continuing the work they began with such enthusiasm, it is the first stirring of the Occult Force.